 Todd C. Thurheimer is an associate in Sterne Kessler’s Electronics Practice Group.
-His practice currently focuses on patent prosecution before the United States Patent and Trademark Office and inter partes review proceedings at the Patent Trial and Appeal Board.
+His practice currently focuses on both inter partes review proceedings at the Patent Trial and Appeal Board (PTAB) and patent prosecution before the United States Patent and Trademark Office (USPTO).

-Todd has drafted and prosecuted patent applications across a range of technologies including networking, database systems, artificial intelligence, machine learning, natural language processing, big-data integration, high-frequency electronics, vector processing, blockchain technologies, cutting-edge user interfaces, internet-of-things devices, financial systems, health care platforms, and consumer devices.
+Todd has prosecuted hundreds of patent applications across a range of technologies including networking, databases, computer graphics, artificial intelligence, machine learning, natural language processing, big-data integration, high-frequency electronics, vector processing, blockchain, cutting-edge user interfaces, internet-of-things devices, financial systems, health care platforms, integration platforms, software development tools, and consumer devices.

 - “Crimson Chaos: Sports Team Trademarks in Artwork and the Functionality Doctrine”, Journal of International Commercial Law and Technology, 2011.